Mountain goat meat - a specialty in Ninh Binh

 It is not surprising that nature has provided these rich fields and limestone mountains at Ninh Binh with animals and plants that provide nutrition to mankind.
 The rice that makes Com Chay Ninh Binh is one example.
 The succulent mountain goat meat and the endemic Tong Trường Perch are others.
 One further example is the humble Ninh Binh mountain snail.

-These large and distinctive mollusks are not easy prey as they mostly live in darkened caverns and caves in specific regions such as Nho Quan district, Tam Diep city, and Yen Mo.
+These large and distinctive molluscs are not easy prey as they mostly live in darkened caverns and caves in specific regions such as Nho Quan district, Tam Diep city, and Yen Mo.
 They only emerge to eat and reproduce during the rainy season in Vietnam, which lasts from April to August each year.
 During this season, farmers must go early in the morning to catch them as for the remainder of the day they retire behind thick foliage and in rock crevices to rest and evade predators.
 As a result, the Ninh Binh mountain snail makes an exceptional and rare cuisine experience.

 A Magical DIet